acimmarusti/home-server-journey/README.md

 This was a bit of an overkill.
 I probably should have gotten something smaller.
 I got 4 x Seagate EXOS 14Tb HDD.

 ## Power management
+I have been unable to get the CPU to get past C3 states.
+I have not dug deeper into forcing better power management by the OS and I have been relying on the BIOS settings (this might be the problem).
+All the powertop tunings are in place using TLP.